fstarred/c64-playground/README.md

 	; copy screen ram, color ram, then swith bank using $d018
 ```

 We copy bytes from a certain position to another using indirect addressing; we can set sourcescreen and destscreen with respectively displayed screen and the alternate bank which works as the buffered screen.
+Once we have to scroll the entire character set, we can switch screen bank by setting correct bit flags on $D018.
 Notice that we can use the above code either for copying screen char or color map.
-Once we have to scroll the entire character set, we can switch screen bank by setting correct bit flags on $D018.

-##### Unrolled loop
+##### Unrolled loop code

-As the name suggest, unrolled loop code does not make usage of branches, so instead refer to address in direct mode; while the pro is the less cpu requirement, the cons is the ram usage because a lot of code is needed.
+As the name suggest, the unrolled loop code technique replace the branch jumps in favour of referring to memory in direct mode; while the pros is the less cpu requirement, the cons is the ram usage because a lot of code is needed.
 Take a look at the snippet below:

 ```